ddom-test/FEND-Project-Arcade_Game/README.md

 * The player begins with 5 lives.
 When they get to zero, the game ends.
 * As the level increases, the difficulty increases.
-* The player uses to keyboard to move his character up, down, left and right
+* The player uses the keyboard to move his character up, down, left and right.
-* The player can restart the game hitting the 'r' key on the keyboard
+* The player can restart the game hitting the 'r' key on the keyboard.
-* The game can be paused by pressing the space key
+* The game can be paused by pressing the spacebar key.

-The game ends once all cards have been correctly matched. <br/>

 ## Version